PRAISE FOR TINY EXTRAVAGANZAS

 “I’m intrigued by the expansiveness of Mehta’s American lyric, one that both cites and responds to Walt Whitman and his opening of lyric structure, as well as her engagement with the ode, triolets, hymns, landscape descriptions and objects of worship…She writes a lyric that articulates even as it unfolds, unfurls, each poem a combination of short scene and lyric essay.”
 Rob McClennan

 “In any one of my poems from this time in my life, the duration of sounds and the way they’re stacked together are how I determine whether the pacing is working.”
-Interview in Oldster, fall 2023.
+Interview with Sari Botton in Oldster, fall 2023.

 Listen to my interview with Kevin Young on the New Yorker Poetry Podcast, August, 2023.
 We talk about Eavan Boland’s poem Letter Writing, my poem Landscape with Double Bow, and the poems in Tiny Extravaganzas.